Cuban boa: Behavior

-Despite their large size, Cuban boas are semi-arboreal and climb fairly well.
-They are usually solitary, sometimes intersecting during the mating season.
+Despite its large size, the Cuban boa is semi-arboreal and climbs fairly well.
+It is usually solitary, sometimes intersecting during the mating season.

 Diet

-C. angulifer is a terrestrial apex predator in Cuba along with the Cuban crocodile and carnivorous birds.
+Chilabothrus angulifer is a terrestrial apex predator in Cuba along with the Cuban crocodile and carnivorous birds.
 Depending on age, size and health, prey can range from anurans, lizards, snakes, turtles, aquatic birds (Gruiformes), free-ranging raptors (Accipitriformes, Cathartiformes), forest birds (Columbiformes, Cuculiformes, Passeriformes), caged birds (Columbiformes, Galliformes, Falconiformes, Passeriformes, Psittaciformes), free-ranging poultry (Anseriformes, Galliformes), bats, bovids, pigs, carnivores, rabbits, hutias and rats.
 As a result of data from the literature and field studies, 351 prey items were recorded in 49 different taxa obtained from 218 snakes.
 Warm-blooded (mammals and birds) made up 96%, while cold-blooded (reptiles and amphibians) only 4%.
 Mammals made up 54.7% of the total prey items consumed, followed by birds (41.3%), while amphibians (2%) and reptiles (2%) made up only a small part of the diet.
 The prey species most frequently consumed were domestic fowl (Gallus domesticus) (24.8%), Desmarest's hutias (Capromys pilorides) (14.5%), two bat species (Jamaican fruit-eating bat, Artibeus jamaicensis: 8.8%; Cuban flower bat, Phyllonycteris poeyi: 6.0%), and black rats (Rattus rattus) (7.7%).

 Reproduction

-C. angulifer is viviparous.
+Chilabothrus angulifer is viviparous.
 Females are biennial breeders and take five or more years to mature.
-Mating season is normally April though June.
+Mating season is normally April through June.
 Males will mate every year and engage in ritualized combat.
 Size, not age, determines the female's ability to reproduce.
 Gestation in the wild is typically 150–180 days.
 Gestation length appears to reflect the temperatures the females are exposed to while gravid.
 Parturition normally takes place in September and October.
 Litter sizes range from 2–22 young in the wild.
-There appears to be a correlation between the size of the female and litter/neonate size: the larger the female the larger the litters and babies.
+There appears to be a correlation between the size of the female and litter/neonate size: the larger the female, the larger the litters and babies.
 Neonatal C. angulifer are among the largest within the family (505–646 mm SVL, 80–237 g).
 Only neonatal Boa constrictor and Eunectes murinus are of comparable sizes.

 Maturation

-C. angulifer reaches maturation for breeding at three years old for males, and five years old for females.
+Chilabothrus angulifer reaches maturation for breeding at three years old for males, and five years old for females.
 Captive snakes reach breeding maturity at larger sizes than non-captive snakes.